 Dealing with an addict spouse may seem like a struggle at times, but there is light at the end of the tunnel.
 The person you fell in love with and married is still there, but is challenged by a disease.
 Fortunately, recovery is possible.

-When it comes to drugs and drug addiction, Texas is a state with particularly strict laws regarding controlled substances and narcotics.
-What’s more, the state’s laws are so complicated that the average person may find them challenging to understand or interpret, even though they are explained in the Texas Penal Code and the Texas Controlled Substances Act, Health and Safety Code.
+Texas has particularly strict laws around controlled substances and narcotics.
+The state’s laws are also complicated.
+The laws are explained in the Texas Penal Code and the Texas Controlled Substances Act, Health and Safety Code.
+Here’s a basic summary of Texas drug laws:

 A new British study confirms that problem drinking is more common among lesbian and bisexual women than among their heterosexual counterparts.
 But confounding all expectations, the same research project also discovered that women’s rates of alcoholism are relatively unaffected by sexual preference.
 In other words, even though lesbian and bisexual women drink more, they don’t succumb to alcoholism more frequently as a result.